 How would you feel if your phone dies in the middle of an important message?

-If you pull them away, it’s an act of interrupting your dog to get the full message.
+Pulling them away is interrupting your dog to get the entire message.
 It annoys your dog!

 If you want your dog to have a happy and healthy life, use this information to understand how to treat them.
-To know more about dog care, feel free to post your questions in the comment section below.
+If you want to learn more about dog care, please post your questions in the comment section below.